bdelangh/sap-ai-sql-lang/README.md

     db_instance = SQLDatabase.from_uri(conn_str)
     return db_instance
 ```
-Create a llm
+Create a OpenAI Model (LLM - Large Language Model)

 ```python
 logging.info("Creating Large Language Model") llm = AzureOpenAI(deployment_name="text-davinci-003", model_name="text-davinci-003") # replace with your details
 ```

-And then create an executor based on the DB connection and the creatd LLM:
+And then create an executor based on the DB connection and the created openAI model:

 ```python
 # LangChain Agent